 And now, my son is starting to make the connection.
 Although he is admittedly not the outdoorsy type, he now requests every day to go out with me a look at the garden.
 We pick a few weeds (we’ve hardly had any – a benefit to a raised garden bed), check the progress of each plant, and harvest anything that we might have.
 So far, we’ve produced a few cucumbers and a pepper.
 Nothing that gets us too excited but we do have tomatoes, carrots, zucchini, and watermelon all actively on the way!

-If you’re a newbie to gardening (like me), these are some of the supplies that have helped me reach a tiny bit of success! (affiliate links below)
+If you’re looking for products to help with gardening for beginners (like me), these are some of the supplies that have helped me reach a tiny bit of success! (affiliate links below)